mikey0000/steroids/README.md

 AppGyver Steroids CLI
 ---------------------

 AppGyver Steroids is PhoneGap on Steroids, providing native UI elements, multiple WebViews and enhancements for better developer productivity.
+You can follow these instructions or go to the [install wizard](https://academy.appgyver.com/installwizard).

 ## Installation and requirements